liferay-search/liferay-docs/en/deployment/articles/99-troubleshooting-deployments/database-not-ready.markdown

 3. Set property `retry.jdbc.on.startup.delay` equal to the number of seconds to wait before retrying connection.

-If at first the connection doesn't succeed, @product@ uses the retry settings to try again.
+If at first the connection doesn't succeed, @sharepoint@ uses the retry settings to try again.

 ## Related Topics